Zig (programming language): Direct interaction with C

-The Zig code can now call functions in the soundio library as if they were native Zig code.
-As Zig uses new data types that are explicitly defined, unlike C’s more generic int and float, a small number of directives are used to move data between the C and Zig types, including @intCast and @ptrCast.
+The Zig code would then be able to call functions from soundio library in the same manner as calling functions from other Zig code, As Zig uses new data types that are explicitly defined, unlike C’s more generic int and float, a small number of directives are used to move data between the C and Zig types, including @intCast and @ptrCast.
+This is notably different from the current implementations, as Zig code would directly be able to import code from system header files, whereas the current implementation only allows for Zig code to import C code from local libraries defined within the users code.

-Comptime
+Compile time evaluation

-By using the comptime keyword, the programmer can explicitly have Zig evaluate sections of code at compile time, as opposed to runtime.
-Being able to run code at compile time allows Zig to have the functionality of macros and conditional compilation without the need for a separate preprocessor language.
+Zig can evaluate sections of code at compile time instead of runtime using the comptime keyword.
+Running code at compile time provides functionality similar to macros and conditional compilation, without the use of a separate preprocessor language.

-During compile time, types become first-class citizens.
-This enables compile-time duck typing, and is how Zig implements generic types.
+Types become first-class citizens at compile time, allowing compile-time duck typing, which Zig uses to implement generic types.
+The example below declares a generic linked list:

-For instance, in Zig, a generic linked list type might be implemented using a function like:

 fn LinkedList(comptime T: type) type;

-This function takes in some type T, and returns a custom struct defining a linked list with that data type.
+The function takes the type T and produces a concrete linked-list type based on T.